darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

     cd build
     cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr ..

-Make: This will take a while on a raspberry pi
+Make: This will take a while on a Raspberry Pi

     sudo make -j2 install